The best post-race recovery strategy

 —

-About the Author: Dr. Natalie Ullrich is a physical therapist at our Neenah clinic.
-She loves working with runners and helping them prepare for, perform during, and recover from their races.
+About the Author: Dr. Natalie Ullrich is a physical therapist at our Neenah clinic on Commercial St. She loves working with runners and helping them prepare for, perform during, and recover from their races.